CDAGaming/CraftPresence-Mirror/README.md

 ___

+### Server Player List Placeholders

+These placeholders translate to the `&PLAYERS&` Placeholder from the `Server Settings` menu within the Config Gui.

+You can configure these Sub-Placeholders within the `Status Messages::Player List Placeholder` setting.

+If you wish to use these placeholders on their own, you can do so via the `&SERVER:PLAYERS:[placeholderName]&` format.

+Example: `&SERVER:PLAYERS:CURRENT&` == `&CURRENT&`

+* `&CURRENT&` - Current player count
+* `&MAX&` - Maximum player count

+___

 ### Singleplayer Placeholders

 These placeholders translate to the `&SERVER&` Global Placeholder in the `Presence Settings` menu within the Config Gui.